 This is the barebones KOHO account.
 Although it may sound like you’ll not get many rewards, that’s not the case.
 KOHO stands out from regular banks by making its standard account packed with great perks.

-The basic KOHO account comes with a reloadable prepaid Mastercard.
+The Easy KOHO account comes with a reloadable prepaid Mastercard.
 This card is similar to a debit card since you add money to the attached account to use it.
 It’s also not much different from a rewards credit card that earns you cash back on eligible purchases.

 Besides these perks, you’ll also unlock KOHO’s financial coaching service.
 You can take all your money management and investing questions to an accredited financial counsellor.
 What’s more, they can create a comprehensive, tailored plan for you based on your financial needs.